wechange-eg/cosinnus-etherpad/README.md

 Note that the webserver running the etherpad app has to be in the same domain as the etherpad server, e.g. http://web.yourdomain.com runs cosinnus and http://pad.yourdomain.com runs the etherpad server.
+* For tests to work, you need to have a running etherpad server configured in tests/settings/base.py